-How to Fix an iPhone Hotspot That’s Not Working
+How to Fix an iPhone Hotspot Not Working

 In these unprecedented times, people around the world have become even more dependent on their devices and the amazing features they provide for us.
 Whether you’re working from home, attending your college classes from thousands of miles away, or running your business on the go, your personal hotspot is likely one of your top go-to tools.

 Our team at uBreakiFix knows how detrimental a broken or unresponsive device could be to someone’s career, business, or education – especially during times like these.
-That’s why we put together a guide on ways to troubleshoot (and fix) a broken iPhone hotspot, so you can focus on the things that matter most to you.
-Try our 6 easy tips on how to fix an iPhone Hotspot that’s not working!
+So if you have an iPhone personal hotspot not working, we want to help.
+That’s why we put together a guide on ways to troubleshoot iPhone hotspot issues, so you can get back to work and focus on the things that matter most.
+Try our 6 easy tips on how to fix an iPhone hotspot that’s not working!

 Turn Cellular Data Off And Back On

-Our iPhones actually use our cellular data to create a working Hotspot network.
+Why is my iPhone hotspot not working?
+Well, our iPhones actually use our cellular data to create a working Hotspot network.
 As with many tech devices, when they act funny, it doesn’t hurt to give them a quick flip on and off.
 This can help reset the network and just overall refresh everything to flush out any possible minor glitches or bugs.
 So as a first step in trying to troubleshoot your Hotspot troubles, we recommend turning your cellular data off and then back on.
+Here’s how to reset your hotspot noby turning your data on and off:

 Find the Personal Hotspot option; it’ll be below the Cellular Data toggle.
 Ensure that the Personal Hotspot switch is also flipped ON.
 Hopefully, this quick trick will get everything back up and moving again.
-If not, it’s time to proceed to the next step.
+But if your iPhone hotspot won’t work still, it’s time to proceed to the next step.

 Restart Your iPhone